weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ### Option 1: With IAM and ARN roles

-Our backup module will first try to authenticate itself using AWS IAM, if it's not possible then it will try to authenticate with `Option 2`.
+The backup module will first try to authenticate itself using AWS IAM.
+If the authentication fails then it will try to authenticate with `Option 2`.

 ### Option 2: With access key and secret access key